Big Fan

-Big Fan is a 2009 American film written and directed by Robert D. Siegel, and starring Patton Oswalt, Kevin Corrigan, Marcia Jean Kurtz, Michael Rapaport, and Scott Ferrall.
-The story revolves around the bleak yet amiable life of the self-described "world’s biggest New York Giants fan", Paul Aufiero (Oswalt).
+Big Fan is a 2009 American dramedy film written and directed by Robert D. Siegel, and starring Patton Oswalt, Kevin Corrigan, Marcia Jean Kurtz, Michael Rapaport, and Scott Ferrall.
+The story revolves around the bleak yet amiable life of the self-described "world's biggest New York Giants fan", Paul Aufiero (Oswalt).
 Big Fan garnered positive reviews at the 2009 Sundance Film Festival.
 The film had a limited release in the United States beginning on August 28, 2009.

 Plot

 Paul Aufiero is a parking garage attendant who lives with his mother in Staten Island, New York, and relentlessly follows the New York Giants football team.
 He and his friend Sal faithfully attend each Giants game; however, as they can't afford tickets, they content themselves with watching the games on a battery-powered TV in the stadium parking lot.
-Paul is also a regular caller to the Sports Dogg's radio talk show, where he refers to himself as "Paul from Staten Island," rants in support of the Giants, and berates his on-air rival, Philadelphia Eagles fanatic "Philadelphia Phil".
+Paul is also a regular caller to the Sports Dogg's radio talk show, where he refers to himself as "Paul from Staten Island", rants in support of the Giants, and berates his on-air rival, Philadelphia Eagles fanatic "Philadelphia Phil".
 Paul's family criticizes him for doing nothing with his life.
 He disregards their scorn and happily devotes himself to his beloved team.

 One day Paul and Sal spot Giants star and Paul's favorite player Quantrell Bishop and his entourage in Staten Island.
 They follow Bishop to a drug deal in Stapleton.
 Though the pair see Bishop buying something, they naively fail to recognize the transaction.
 Paul and Sal then follow Bishop into a strip club in Manhattan where they introduce themselves.
 All goes well until the two fans innocently mention that they saw Bishop in Stapleton.
 An enraged Bishop brutally beats Paul, who wakes up in a hospital three days later.

 Bishop is suspended from the team.
 Paul's personal-injury lawyer brother Jeff and NYPD Detective Velardi press Paul to bring charges against Bishop, but Paul refuses, worried about the effect on the Giants' performance if they lose their star linebacker.
 The charges against Bishop are eventually dropped and he returns to the team.